19hours/sg-statutes/Acts/Children and Young Persons Act.md

 [3/2011 wef 20/07/2011]

-### Powers of Juvenile Court in respect of children and young persons in need of care or protection
+### Powers of Youth Court in respect of children and young persons in need of care or protection

-49\.—(1) Subject to the provisions of this section and on the application made by the Director or a protector, if a Juvenile Court is satisfied that any person brought before it is a child or young person in need of care or protection, the Court may —
+49\.—(1) Subject to the provisions of this section and on the application made by the Director or a protector, if a Youth Court is satisfied that any person brought before it is a child or young person in need of care or protection, the Court may —

 (a) order the parent or guardian of the child or young person to enter into a bond to exercise proper care and guardianship of the child or young person for such period as may be specified by the Court;